Theme

 OpenSpace

-OpenSpace is a GitHub project from HKUDS presented around agents that improve through self-evolving workflows and lower-cost system design.
+OpenSpace is a GitHub project under the HKUDS organization, presented around agents that improve through self-evolving workflows and lower-cost system design.

 The repository presents OpenSpace as a framework for building smarter, lower-cost agent systems that can evolve over time.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is